 OFFICIAL MAP: Nat Geo 778 Trails Illustrated Map

 Stunning summit views, tumbling mountain streams, and a gorgeous waterfall framed in evergreen rhododendron: this hike at Black Rock Mountain State Park covers some of North Georgia’s most beautiful terrain.
-The James E. Edmond Backcountry Trail explores a stunningly diverse, high-elevation landscape, trailing to sweeping mountain summit vistas, crossing through mossy creek valleys, and offering a challenging workout along the way.
+The James E. Edmonds Backcountry Trail explores a stunningly diverse, high-elevation landscape, trailing to sweeping mountain summit vistas, crossing through mossy creek valleys, and offering a challenging workout along the way.
 The trail treks the backcountry of Black Rock Mountain State Park, Georgia’s highest elevation state park, that’s nestled in the visually stunning terrain of the Blue Ridge Mountains near the state’s northern border.

-This six-mile loop meanders through steeply rising and falling elevations, one of the most challenging state park hikes in Georgia.
+This scenic loop meanders through steeply rising and falling elevations, one of the most challenging state park hikes in Georgia.
 (For an equally beautiful, but considerably shorter and less challenging hike at the park, hike to stunning views and wildflowers on the neighboring Black Rock Mountain State Park Tennessee Rock Trail.)
 This hike’s difficulty is worthwhile, though – there’s abundant natural beauty throughout the hike, and it’s easily one of our favorites in our state.

 Black Rock Mountain Edmonds Trail: the hike